 A mural like this takes some patience because you have to let each color completely dry before painting the one next to it, otherwise you risk bleeding or unwanted mixing of your adjacent colors.
 So the most efficient way to approach this is to paint alternating stripes.
-So for instance, we started by doing these three first (with the help of our trusty 10-year-old painting assistant).
-Note that following the lines exactly is not necessary at all in this phase.
-You’ll see why in a minute.
+We started by doing these three “base stripes” first using a small foam roller for most of it, and a brush for the edges.
+We did two coats of paint on each color.

-As I mentioned above, with these first “base” stripes we weren’t worried about getting our edges perfectly crispy.
-In fact, we intentionally rolled OVER our pencil lines a few inches so that we were sure not to end up with any white peeking through the color transitions in the end.
+As you can tell, we weren’t worried about getting our edges perfectly crisp at this stage.
+In fact, we intentionally rolled OVER our pencil lines by a few inches so that we were sure not to end up with any white peeking through the color transitions in the end.

 - Aim for long strokes, even if your brush starts to run low on paint.
-Your curves will be less wiggly than trying to do a bunch of shorter connected dashes if that makes sense.
+Your curves will be less wiggly than trying to do a bunch of shorter connected dashes.
 You can always add more paint after you’ve gotten your curve right.